genego-dev/genego-dev/README.md

 # Hello, folks!

-My name is Edwin Genego, I am a software developer fropm the Netherlands.
+My name is Edwin Genego, I am a software developer from the Netherlands.

 ----